-- (NOTE: Trainer's EDGE is required for Wood Badge and NYLT staff.) - -THE STRATEGIC TRAINING PLAN teaches participants how to collect and analyze data, formulate and execute a training plan, and review results and make adjustments as needed.
+(NOTE: Trainer's EDGE is required for Wood Badge and NYLT staff.)

-- BASIC ADULT LEADER OUTDOOR ORIENTATION (BALOO).
-BALOO training is composed of two components-an online component and a practical, hands-on component.
+- -THE STRATEGIC TRAINING PLAN teaches participants how to collect and analyze data, formulate and execute a training plan, review results and make adjustments as needed. - BASIC ADULT LEADER OUTDOOR ORIENTATION (BALOO) training is composed of two components-an online component and a practical, hands-on component.
 Both must be completed for a leader to qualify as a "trained" Cub Scout outdoor leader.
 Cub Scout leaders interested in adding a camping component to their pack activities are required to have at least one BALOO-trained adult on every Cub Scout den or pack overnight outdoor event.
 BALOO training sets up a unit to carry out a successful camping experience for Scouts.
-The current syllabus is available at www. scouting.org/training/adult.
-It combines BALOO and Outdoor Leader Skills for Webelos Leaders (OWL) into one training curriculum. - CUB SCOUT LEADER POW WOW.
-The pow wow is an exciting daylong carnival of action, activities, and program ideas for Cub Scout leaders.
-Conducted in many locations as a council event, it might also be suitable for a large district. - UNIVERSITY OF SCOUTING.
-A university of Scouting is a daylong or weekend-long potpourri of courses that can cover many and varied topics.
+The current syllabus is available at www.scouting.org/training/adult.
+It combines BALOO and Outdoor Leader Skills for Webelos Leaders (OWL) into one training curriculum.

+- CUB SCOUT LEADER POW WOW is an exciting daylong carnival of action, activities, and program ideas for Cub Scout leaders.
+Conducted in many locations as a council event, it might also be suitable for a large district. - UNIVERSITY OF SCOUTING is a day-long or weekend-long potpourri of courses that can cover many and varied topics.
 It is an opportunity for leaders to take a variety of courses that will help them serve youth.
-Like pow wow, in many locations it is conducted as a council event but might also be suitable for a large district. - ROUNDTABLES.
-Roundtables are held monthly to give adult leaders the skills and ideas they need to deliver an exciting program to youth.
-The roundtable also serves to renew each leader's enthusiasm and dedication through fellowship and idea-sharing with other Scouters. - NATIONAL CONFERENCES.
-The BSA has operated a national volunteer training facility at the Philmont Training Center on the Philmont Scout Ranch in Cimarron, New Mexico, for decades.
-A variety of weeklong conferences for Scouters at all levels is offered in the summer and fall; a staff-led program for the entire family is offered during the summer.
+Like Pow Wow, in many locations it is conducted as a council event but might also be suitable for a large district. - ROUNDTABLES are held monthly to give adult leaders the skills and ideas they need to deliver an exciting program to youth. - NATIONAL CONFERENCES, the BSA has operated a national volunteer training facility at the Philmont Training Center, located on the Philmont Scout Ranch in Cimarron, New Mexico, for decades.
+A variety of weeklong conferences for Scouters at all levels are offered in the summer and fall, additionally a staff-led program for the entire family is offered during the summer.
 Summer conferences are also offered at the Summit in Glen Jean, West Virginia.
 Winter conferences are held at the Florida Sea Base in the Florida Keys each January.